The definitive guide to WordPress website maintenance

 Once a website is published and starts functioning, we often consider the project to be finished, and clients usually think that everything is done.
 However, certain maintenance tasks are essential for a WordPress site to function as it should.

 In the end, it’s no different from a car, a house, or plants.
-Your business website or your clients’ websites require maintenance tasks to avoid any issues.
+Your business website or your clients’ websites require maintenance to avoid any issues.

 Nevertheless, the vast majority of freelancers and digital agencies admit that maintenance is the service they struggle the most to sell, even though they are highly interested in having recurring income from it.